Troll-Cave/deployer/overview/README.md

 There can also be fall down policies at the org/category level which will run at before a pipeline is allowed to run.
 These will also act as pass/warn/fail policies.

+There will also be a special world ACL that represents all orgs.
+This is for enterprise wide permissions.
+This is intended for enterprise wide access.
+Likely this will be a key/value in the database to allow team's to modify it directly in case of cluster problems.